 Cons: Not as eco-healthy, frustrating setup

-Arm's Reach Co-Sleeper® brand bassinet began with new parent's need for a safe sleeping space for their baby.
-Like many parents, they wanted to enjoy the advantages of co-sleeping but were concerned about the risk factors for baby related to SIDS and other injuries.
+Arm's Reach Co-Sleeper® brand bassinet began with new parent's need for safe sleeping space for their baby.
+Like many parents, they wanted to enjoy the advantages of co-sleeping but were concerned about the risk factors for baby-related to SIDS and other injuries.
 They created a way to have a baby within "arm's reach" but safely out of their bed and associated dangers.
-The result is a variety of bassinets that stand alone or connect to the parent's bed for increased bonding, easy late night feeding, and the ability to carefully monitor infants without losing sleep.
+The result of their efforts can be seen in a variety of bassinets that stand-alone or connect to the parent's bed for increased bonding, easy late-night feeding, and the ability to carefully monitor infants without losing sleep.

 Ease of Use

 The Clear-Vue earned one of the highest scores for ease of use.

 This metric includes the features and functionality that impact daily use.

 The Clear-Vue is one of the most accessible bassinets in the group.
 It can adjust for mattresses of various height, and it has a flat part that connects to the opposite side of your bed via a long adjustable strap.
 This connection keeps the bassinet snug to the edge of your bed and allows you to reach your baby while you are lying down.

 This product has four locking wheels and weighs 22.1 lbs.
 Despite the heavier weight, the wheels make it super easy to move from room to room without picking it up.
 It measures 34.8"H x 34.5"L x 20.3"W which means you'll have no trouble making it through interior doorways.